u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 Mailjet API
 ===========

-Odoo is compatible with Mailjet's :abbr:`API (Application Programming Interface)` for mass mailing.
+Thrive Bureau ERP is compatible with Mailjet's :abbr:`API (Application Programming Interface)` for mass mailing.
-Set up a dedicated mass mailing server through Mailjet by configuring settings in the Mailjet account and the Odoo database.
+Set up a dedicated mass mailing server through Mailjet by configuring settings in the Mailjet account and the Thrive Bureau ERP database.
 In some circumstances, settings need to be configured on the custom domain's :abbr:`DNS (Domain Name System)` settings as well.

 Set up in Mailjet